2. Introducing the final search assignment.

 The Philadelphia Chromosome and the BCR-ABL gene

 As already mentioned in this text and in the video, the bcr-abl fusion gene causes the common form of CML.
 The bcr-abl fusion gene is formed when a reciprocal translocation occurs at the cite of the BCR gene on chromosome 22 and the ABL gene on chromosome 9.
-The bcr-abl gene encodes a constantly active protein tyrosine kinase (PTK) that in turn activates several molecular pathways that contribute to the unregulated growth.
+The bcr-abl gene, thus formed, encodes a constantly active protein tyrosine kinase (PTK) that in turn activates several molecular pathways that contribute to the unregulated growth.
 The bcr-abl-encoded PTK and the pathways it activates are all potential targets for anti-CML drugs.
 The chromosome containing the BCR-ABL fusion gene is called the Philadelphia chromosome because the significance of the chromosomal translocation was discovered in Philadelphia.
 Almost all CML is bcr-abl positive.
-The few cases that are not bcr-abl are considered atypical.
+The few cases that are not bcr-abl-positive are considered atypical.
 The “demonstration” search and your “final search assignment” search will focus on typical, bcr-abl+ CML.

 Bone Marrow and Blood Cells Involved in CML

-CML may start because of bcr-abl presence in a pluripotent stem cell , a cell capable of replicating itself and producing all blood cell lineages) or bcr-abl activity in a myeloid stem cell (a cell capable of replicating itself and producing all myeloid lineages).
+CML may start because of the bcr-abl gene’s presence in a pluripotent stem cell , a cell capable of replicating itself and producing all blood cell lineages) or in a myeloid stem cell (a cell capable of replicating itself and producing all myeloid lineages).
 The figure below provides a simplified view.
 There are actually several recognizable stages of cell maturation between the myeloid blast (also known as myeloblast) and the mature granulocyte (neutrophil, eosinophil, basophil) or monocyte.

 The additional stages of development are shown in the diagram below.